joshy/torch-ask/README.md

 # Torch Ask

-A very simple pytorch model server.
+A very simple pytorch model server with pytorch1.6 and detectron2.

+## Installation
+Install from requirements.txt but also install detectron2 (see instructions here: https://detectron2.readthedocs.io/tutorials/install.html)

 ## Features

-* Register models
+* Register models (not yet)
 * Run inference on uploaded models

 ### Register model